Going into 2020, Facebook is still one of the most popular and practical digital marketing tools that you can use to promote your business online.

 Slow your roll – space out your posts

 Don’t “machine gun,” your posts.
 Let things simmer a little bit.

 Whether on your personal timeline, your business page, or a mix of the two, resist the urge to blast all of the various groups that you’re in with the same message.
 Think of the Facebook police as having a radar, and posting in rapid succession as speeding.
 Except to Facebook, you’re not considered a speeder, you’re considered a SPAMMER.

-Whether it’s because of enthusiasm, in a productivity rush or persistence, we often end up posting identical content in multiple groups or pages at the same exact time.
-This is the type of behavior that gets us into trouble with the “Facebook Sheriff” as he’s on the hunt for SPAMMERS.
+Whether it’s because of enthusiasm, a productivity rush, or persistence, we often end up posting identical content in multiple groups or pages at the same exact time.
+This behavior gets us into trouble with the “Facebook Sheriff,” as he’s on the hunt for SPAMMERS.